 Please come and visit us.
 There is a information display about Nelson in the church.

-The village has: two working farms, the beautiful 'Nelson Memorial Hall' (with a sprung-wooden dance-floor!), a plum orchard, a large bed & breakfast and camping site at Whitehall Farm, a glass-blowing craft workshop, a sausage-maker, an animal charity, a felt-maker, a taxi company, a phone box, a letter box, and a lovely bus shelter but, sadly, no public bus!
+The village has: two working farms, the beautiful 'Nelson Memorial Hall' (with a sprung-wooden dance-floor!), a plum orchard, a large bed & breakfast and camping site at Whitehall Farm, a sausage-maker, an animal charity, a felt-maker, a taxi company, a phone box, a letter box, and a lovely bus shelter but, sadly, no public bus!